|FILM 4320: Women & Film

 The first, introductory section of the course will explore depictions of women and gender norms in mainstream films from the "Golden Age" of Hollywood Cinema (1930s-1950s), such as those directed by Alfred Hitchcock, Dorothy Arzner, and Howard Hawks.
 During this portion of the class, we will begin to map a variety of theoretical arguments about topics such as audience spectatorship, the interplay of desire and identification, and the construction of sexual difference.
 The films during this section will serve as a testing ground for the theories we're learning.

-The second section of the course will study selected representations of women as re-considered by international feminist female filmmakers, including Michele Citron, Trinh Minh-ha, Marzieh Meshkini, and Tracey Moffatt.
-These films will be more recent (1970s-2000s) and will draw from more independent, “experimental” works.
+The second section of the course will shift radically in tone to study selected representations of women as reconsidered by international feminist female filmmakers like Michele Citron, Trinh Minh-ha, Marzieh Meshkini, Tracey Moffatt, and others.
+These films will be more recent (1970s-2000s) and will draw from more independent, experimental works.
 During this portion of the class, the films will serve as our primary texts of analysis, with supplemental readings.

-In the third, fourth, and fifth sections, we will closely analyze various mainstream and independent films in light of the previous course sections.
-These films will range from the 1960s through today, by directors as varied as Jane Campion, Deepa Mehta, Cheryl Dunye, Gina Prince-Bythewood, and Agnès Varda.
+In the third, fourth, and fifth sections, we will closely analyze various mainstream and independent films in light of the previous two course sections.
+These films will range from the 1960s through today, by directors as varied as Jane Campion, Deepa Mehta, Cheryl Dunye, Gina Prince-Bythewood, Agnès Varda, Céline Sciamma, and others.

-Our class will cover one or more films per week, and these films are really the heart of our course.
-Generally we'll first have an introductory lecture and/or discussion of the readings, which will be followed by a film screening on your own.
+We will watch one or more films per week, since these films are really the heart of our course.
+Generally we'll first have an introductory lecture and/or discussion of the readings, which will be followed by a film screened on your own.
 Then we'll discuss the film in light of the assigned readings.
-Readings throughout the semester will include historical texts, theoretical criticism, and directors’ interviews.
-You will be responsible for thoughtful discussion responses to our weekly films and readings.
+Readings throughout the semester will include historical texts, theoretical criticism, and director interviews.
+There is no term paper or writing except for exam essay questions, but you will be responsible for thoughtful discussion responses to our weekly films and readings.
 Graduate students will also complete a formal term paper.
 Excellent writing skills and thorough command of the film terminology you learned in FILM 2100 are expected in all of your writing.

 Please note that the film screenings are mandatory, as this material will be the subject matter of our weekly quizzes and our exams.
-If you do not plan to view the films, you should drop the course.
+If you do not plan to view the films, you should take the course another time when you can devote the time necessary to succeed.
 We will view additional excerpts from selected films during class lectures.

 You do not need to purchase these films.
-Most of our assigned films are available for free via streaming hyperlinks posted on GeorgiaView/D2L (be sure to activate the Widevine Media Optimizer plugin when prompted), and most are also on DVD reserve in the CSU library.
-Many of our films are also available streaming or on DVD rental via Netflix or Amazon Instant Video for very reasonable rates.
-(You can rent films individually or with the $25 Amazon Gift Card available in the bookstore.)
+Most of our assigned films are available for free via streaming hyperlinks posted on D2L, and most are also on DVD reserve in the CSU library.
 Note that some of our films are rare feminist films that have limited distribution, and are therefore not available streaming; these titles are only available via DVD rental and a few are only available via DVD Library Reserve.
-Unless our syllabus indicates otherwise, do NOT watch our films via YouTube segments; the poor video and audio quality makes this is a terrible way to study movies!
+Unless our syllabus indicates otherwise, do NOT watch our films via YouTube segments or other streaming websites; the poor video and audio quality makes this is a terrible way to study movies!

 Note: Many of the films in this series contain violence, profanity, drug usage, and/or frank sexual content.
 These films are intended for mature audiences and are not suitable for children under 17 who are unaccompanied by an adult.
-If you are disturbed by R-rated and unrated film content, you should drop the course.
+If you are disturbed by R-rated and unrated film content, you should take another elective course.

 1. Thornham, Sue, ed.
 Feminist